-Whether a plant is grown from clone or seed, both need a medium to serve as the base for a healthful life.
+Whether a plant is grown from a clone or seed, it needs a medium to serve as a base for a healthful life.
 A growing medium is the material in which plants are set during the growth cycle.
-Whether you use hydroponics, aeroponics, or traditional soil cultivation, your selected growing medium needs to provide the plants roots with air, water, and nutrients.
+Whether you use hydroponics, aeroponics, or traditional soil cultivation, your selected growing medium needs to provide the plant’s roots with air, water, and nutrients.

 Soil is the most common medium for growing cannabis.
 Healthful soil is an exceptionally stable growing medium, allowing for sufficient moisture retention that provides the grower ample time between watering sessions.
 Soil is readily available and relatively easy to work with, which makes it an effective growing medium for the widest spectrum of growers — from prospective home growers to bona fide experts.
 Soil can be used for both indoor and outdoor growing.